larssb/LetsEncryptIT/docs/pre_requisites.md

 The things you have to and ensure is in place before you can reap the benefits of using LetsEncyptIT

 ## Foundational tasks.
-What needs to be done in order to LetsEncryptIT at all
+What needs to be done in order to use LetsEncryptIT

 1. Store your LetsEncrypt data on a persistent disk on the Google Cloud platform (GCP)
     1. See [GCP, persistent volumes](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes) and [Kubernetes docs, persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on how-to create a persistent disk